JujuAdams/Scribble/README.md

 **How do I set up Scribble?**

 Scribble is made from 14 mandatory scripts and a shader.
 There are 10 optional scripts that unlock more advanced functionality, though they're not needed for basic use.
+The ["Lite" version](https://github.com/JujuAdams/scribble/tree/lite)() skips out the optional scripts which handle automatic typewriter effects, events, and various nuts-and-bolts options that are useful but not essential.

 Scribble requires that you explicitly initialise fonts for use with Scribble.
 This is a three-step process: